maxdecken/WebGl_3D_Viewer/README.md

 # WebGl 3D Viewer

-A probgram to viewer specific 3D files with WebGl, FileUpload is under development.
+This is a simple program to view a specific 3D files with WebGl.
 You can move, rotate and scale the object with the provided sliders.

 Screenshot the current Version: